awsdocs/amazon-pinpoint-user-guide/doc-source/message-templates-personalizing.md

 If you don't specify a default value and a value doesn't exist for a recipient, Amazon Pinpoint omits all text for the variable when it sends a message to that recipient\.
 For example: `Hi Mary, congratulations on your new record of 20:52!`

+We recommend that you specify a default value for each variable that you include in a template\.

 ## Adding Message Variables<a name="message-templates-add-variables"></a>

 You can add message variables to a new template when you create the template, or to an existing template\.
 If you add variables to an existing template, Amazon Pinpoint doesn't necessarily apply the changes to any existing messages that use the template and haven't been sent yet, such as campaign messages that are scheduled to be sent at a later time\.
 This depends on the version of the template that you add variables to and how you configured the messages that use the template\.
 For more information, see [Managing Versions of Message Templates](message-templates-versioning.md)\.